The New Zealand Language Teacher, Volume 43, December 2017 (ISSN 2423-1185), is now available at this link.

 - Please do not use footnotes.
 Endnotes should be avoided if possible.

-- References should be provided in APA format (6th edition) Further guidance about APA format can be obtained on request to the editor.
+- References should be provided in APA format (6th edition).

 - Notes are available here to help contributors to write articles that are ready to undergo the peer review process.